-- 3.2.11 The Responsible Person must make all reasonable efforts to provide a worker with suitable alternate employment if it has been determined that the worker, for health reasons, may no longer continue in employment under conditions where they may be exposed to radiation exceeding the effective dose limit for a member of the public specified in Schedule B. The determination may be made either by: - (a) the relevant regulatory authority or - (b) based on the framework of the program for workers' health surveillance in accordance with the requirements of this Code.
+- 3.2.11 The Responsible Person must make all reasonable efforts to provide a worker with suitable alternate employment if it has been determined that the worker, for health reasons, may no longer continue in employment under conditions where they may be exposed to radiation exceeding the effective dose limit for a member of the public specified in Schedule B. The determination may be made either by: - (a) the relevant regulatory authority, or - (b) based on the framework of the program for workers' health surveillance in accordance with the requirements of this Code.

-Requirements for protection and safety for female workers and for persons under 16 years of age and persons under 18 years of age but more than 16 years of age
+Special arrangements for protection and safety for female workers and for persons under 16 years of age

-- 3.2.12 The Responsible Person must ensure that when an occupationally exposed female has declared to the Responsible Person that she is pregnant or is breast-feeding, additional controls are considered to protect the embryo/foetus or breast-fed infant to a level similar to that provided for members of the public. - 3.2.13 The Responsible Person must ensure that no person under the age of 16 years is or could be subject to occupational exposure. - 3.2.14 The Responsible Person must ensure that persons under the age of 18 but more than 16 years are not subject to occupational exposure unless they are under supervision and only for the purpose of training for employment or for the purpose of studies in which sources are used.
+- 3.2.12 The Responsible Person must ensure that when an occupationally exposed female has declared to the Responsible Person that she is pregnant or is breast-feeding, additional controls are considered to protect the embryo/foetus or breast-fed infant to a level similar to that provided for members of the public. - 3.2.13 The Responsible Person must not employ a person under the age of 16 under conditions where that person may be exposed to radiation exceeding the effective dose limit for members of the public specified in Schedule B.